What is Airbnb?

 There are many alternatives to Airbnb, but no direct alternatives.
 HomeAway, VRBO, and Couchsurfing are the most popular ones.

 How much money can you make hosting with Airbnb?

 You can make as much or as little money as you want.
 Because you can see what other places in your area are renting for, you can pick a good price.
 Airbnb also has algorithms to help with automatic pricing.
 As long as you price competitively with what’s around you, your place has a good chance of booking.

 Most places have busier and slower seasons, and that will affect how busy your Airbnb rental is.
 The price of your place will also impact your booking rate.
 For example, a city place near a subway with a low rate will book regularly and make money in volume.
 A mansion in Beverly Hills will rent less often but at a higher rate.
 Of course, expenses like rent must also be factored in.
 The amount of money you can make on Airbnb is very variable.

 What are the downsides to hosting with Airbnb?

-The biggest downside to hosting with Airbnb is that many cities and municipalities are taxing Airbnbs and making short term rentals illegal.
-Also, some people get confused with they stay in Airbnb’s, thinking they’re like hotels and have overly high expecations.
+The biggest downside to hosting with Airbnb is that many cities and municipalities are taxing Airbnbs and making short-term rentals illegal.
+Also, some people get confused with they stay in Airbnb’s, thinking they’re like hotels and have overly high expectations.
 Similarly, some guests treat Airbnb’s like hotels and leave messes and break things.
 Airbnb does have a dispute program and will reimburse for guest messes, but it’s still an inconvenience.
 Lastly, Airbnb hosts have to clean their place between stays.